-This folder needs to be created manually using a file manager (no root needed) or automatically by exporting/saving your config (use the option in settings menu).
-Config files use the
+This folder needs to be created manually using a file manager or automatically by saving your config.

-/GCam/Configs/, open Google Camera, double click the dark area around the capture button, select the config, and then click on "restore".
+.xml file to the configs folder, open Google Camera, double click the dark area around the capture button, select the config, and then click on "restore".
 Sometimes you have to do it twice.

-/GCam/Configs/config-name.xml).
+myconfig.xml).
 This file can be used on other GCam versions that support this feature and have similar settings.
 You can also share it with other users.

 This can be used for a few things.
 For example: